Limited Time Offer:Up to 0% off Hello Interview Premium

 Data Structure Design tests whether you can compose primitives (maps, heaps, queues) into custom structures that satisfy specific performance constraints.
 LRU caches, time-based key-value stores, that sort of thing.

 Each pattern page goes deep on the specific approach: what problems it solves, how to recognize it, what to tell the AI, and how to verify the output.
-The key is for you to have a general idea of how to solve a family of problems, not that you're able to directly map the pattern to a specific problem (many problems will involve multiple).
-Remember that the AI is there to help you!
+The goal is a general feel for how to solve a family of problems, not a precise mapping from pattern to problem.
+Many problems will pull in more than one.
+Recognizing the shape is your job, and the AI is there to help you build it.

 If you're short on time, at minimum understand graph search, topological sort, and backtracking.
 Those three cover the majority of problems we've been seeing lately.